 Jump to:

-- Bananas: Use overripe bananas with lots of brown spots.
+- Bananas: Use very ripe bananas with lots of brown spots for the best flavor and natural sweetness (about 3 medium bananas).

-- Salted Butter: Adds richness and balances sweetness.
+- Salted Butter: Adds rich flavor and balances the sweetness of the banana bread.

-- Sour Cream: The secret to a soft, moist texture.
+- Sour Cream: The secret to a soft, moist crumb that stays tender for days.

 - Buttermilk (Optional): You can use buttermilk in place of sour cream for a slightly tangier flavor and tender texture.

-- Eggs & Vanilla: Add structure and flavor.
+- Eggs & Vanilla: Eggs provide structure while vanilla enhances the warm, sweet flavor.

 See the recipe card for full information on ingredients and quantities.

-- Peanut Butter + Chocolate Chips: Stir in ½ cup creamy peanut butter and ½ cup mini chocolate chips.
+- Peanut butter and chocolate chips: Stir ½ cup creamy peanut butter and ½ cup mini chocolate chips into the batter for a richer twist.

-- Streusel Topping: Sprinkle the same brown sugar streusel topping I use in my Banana Muffins over the batter before baking for a sweet, bakery-style crust.
+- Streusel banana bread: Sprinkle a brown sugar streusel topping over the batter before baking for a sweet, bakery-style crust.

 How to Make Old Fashioned Banana Bread